FIWARE/tutorials.IoT-over-MQTT/README.md

 /<api-key>/<device-id>/attrs
 ```

-A similar request was made using HTTP in a previous tutorial (before the IoT Agent was connected)
+A similar HTTP request was made in a previous tutorial (before the IoT Agent was connected)
-and when the door was unlocked, you will have seen the state of each motion sensor changing
+and when the door was unlocked, and you will have seen the state of each motion sensor changing
-and a Northbound request will be logged in the device monitor.
+and a Northbound HTTP requests logged in the device monitor.

+When running using the MQTT transport protocol, the IoT Agent is subscribing to the MQTT **topics**
+and the device monitor will be configured to display all MQTT **messages** sent to each **topic** -
+effectively it is showing the list messages received and sent by Mosquitto.

 With an the IoT Agent connected via MQTT, the service group has defined the **topic** which the agent is subscribed to.
 Since the api-key matches the root of the **topic**, the MQTT message from the **Motion Sensor** is passed to the IoT Agent